rdaum/moor/README.md

    * I've converted the full LambdaMOO 1.8.x grammar into an ANTLR V4 grammar.
 And it works to compile existing MOO source.
-   * Work is progressing on turning that compile tree into an abstract syntax tree which fairly closely resembles the one that LambdaMOO uses.
-This is about 85% - 90% done.
+   * Compilation from ANTLR compilation tree to abstract syntax tree complete, so is theoretically ready for codgen.

 ### Next steps

-   * After AST gen, I will work on (probably in this order):
-     * the data model / persistence
+   * The data model / persistence
    * virtual machine & bytecode generation
    * decompilation
    * network layer
 #
 Contributions are welcome and encouraged.